 As you will see in this video, we begin the process by taking baseline measurements on the ‘as received’ samples.
 This first incoming material measurement step is extremely important to understanding how contaminated the material is before it goes into your processing operation.
 Heavily contaminated parts going into a wash process will age the chemical bath much faster than if the parts came into the bath fairly clean.
 Without having an understanding of how contaminated a part is going into the wash process, companies can’t effectively control their wash process.

 Throughout the test, the Surface Analyst 5001™ uses a specialty software called Wetting Analytics that immediately alerts the user to both the presence and the amount of water-soluble substances (like detergent residue) on material surfaces.
 This is vitally important for manufacturing processes that include cleaning and washing steps.
-Improper rinsing can leave surfactants, detergents or other hydrophilic agents on the surface.
-Incomplete removal of these substances can be the cause of sealant and adhesive failure.
+Improper rinsing can leave surfactants, detergents, or other hydrophilic agents on the surface.
+The incomplete removal of these substances can be the cause of sealant and adhesive failure.

 The baseline test results of this incoming material reveal that this is a highly contaminated surface.
 The measurements seen in the video, as well as in the “As Received” column in Figure 1 below, show that each sample is significantly above the predetermined upper limit of 1.7° and indicates that there is a significant amount of surfactant or detergent left on the surface.